-Execution Mode Immediate, Sequence and CANopen Syntax CONT See Also PAUSE, PAUSECLR, INxxx (INPAUSE, INPAUSECL), OUTxxx (OUTPSTS) Description Resumes a motion after a PAUSE command or PAUSE input has caused a motion to pause.
-The remaining portion of the interrupted motion is completed.
-If the paused motion was a point-to-point index (MI, MA), the former destination becomes the destination for the resumed motion.
-If the paused motion was a continuous motion, the former direction is assumed for the continued motion.
-Acceleration and deceleration times TA and TD, and start and running velocities VS and VR determine the motion profile while changing speed.
-The CONT command has no effect if motion has not be peen previously PAUSE'd.
-The CONT function may also be executed via the CONT input on the I/O connector and/or the CANopen remote I/O if assigned.
-When detailed explanation is required, see "8.3 Stopping Motion and Sequence" on page 97.
-If "STARTACT=0" is set, the START input can cause the same action as the CONT command, while sequences are running.
-Note PAUSE and CONT may effect processing time of sequences.
+Execution Mode Immediate, Sequence and CANopen Syntax CONT See Also PAUSE, PAUSECLR, INxxx (INPAUSE, INPAUSECL), OU JTxxx (OUTPSTS) Description Resumes a motion after a PAUSE command or PAUS E input has caused a motion to pause.
+The remaining portion of the interrupted motion is co- index (MI, MA), the former destination becomes the If the paused motion was a continuous motion, the former direction is assumed for the Acceleration and deceleration times TA and TD, and start and running velocities VS an motion profile while changing speed.
+The CONT command has no effect if motion has not been previously PAUSE'd.
+The CONT function may also be executed via the CONT input on the I/O connector and/or the remote I/O if assigned.
+When detailed explanation is required, see "8.3 Stopping Motion and S on page 93.
+If "STARTACT=0" is set, the START input can cause sequences are running. the same action as the CONT command, while Note PAUSE and CONT may effect processing time of sequences.
 For instance: if a sequence executes a MEND (wait for motion end) command, the sequence will be suspended while the motion is paused, and will not proceed beyond the MEND until the next end of motion (via a CONT, or new motion).
 Linked motions, return-to-electrical home operation and mechanical home seeking cannot be paused and resumed: PAUSE causes a soft stop, and CONT is ignored.
 Example Command Description >LIST WATCHPAUSE #List sequence WATCHPAUSE (1) MA X (2) WHILE (PC!=X) (3) #Start motion, to position in variable 'X' #While position command still not 'X' #If PAUSE input detected #Wait for PAUSE input to clear #Resume motion #End of IF block #End of WHILE block